Laws imposing new obligations on booking platforms, hosts, letting agents and guests started in NSW on 18 December 2020.

-Read more about managing short-term rental in strata, on our By-laws in your strata scheme page.
+Read more about managing short-term rental at by-laws in your strata scheme.

 Residential tenancy laws have been changed to clarify that short-term rental accommodation arrangements of 3 months or less are not covered by the residential tenancy laws.

-Updates will be made to our website as the changes come in.
+Updates will be made to our website as the changes occur.

 - Strata and Community Schemes Updates – for anyone who owns, lives in, or works in strata

 - The Letterbox – for tenants, landlords and agents